HPOGFD/HPOGFD/README.md

 - 👋 Hi, I’m @HPOGFD
-- 👀 I’m interested in becomming a web developer after 10 years is the sales field as a Sales Application Engineer.
+- 👀 I’m interested in becomming a web developer after 10 years in the sales field as a Sales Application Engineer.
 - 🌱 I’m currently learning how to code.
 I am soon starting a web-developing bootcamp at Uconn.
 - 💞️ I’m looking to collaborate on fun projects.
 Eager to start my own profolio.
 - 📫 How to reach me: poyarvide87@yahoo.com